 Me: (Excited that this time might be different)…My bill probably averages about $45/month, but we have only been here for about 7 months.

 Solar Guy: Oh…Wow!
 Your usage is really low.
 Most of your neighbors I have been speaking with have bills that average $150+/month, with summer bills running them in excess of $300.
 Your right, this probably doesn’t make sense for you until your bill is over $100/month.

 In the summer of 2014, I probably had this conversation at least 9-10 times.
-The Solar guys stopped coming to our house all together.
-We must had been flagged as the weirdo’s with extremely low power usage.
-And honestly I never did a lick of research on my own, because I just assumed that it wouldn’t work.
+The Solar guys stopped coming to our house altogether.
+We must have been flagged as the weirdoes with extremely low power usage.
+And honestly, I never did a lick of research on my own, because I just assumed that it wouldn’t work.